szhan/game-on/README.md

 ### Description of the CSV files
-The CSV files generated using 'extract_timeline_data.py' assembles timeline data from a bunch of matches.
-The files contain the following fields:
+The CSV files generated using 'extract_ranked_game_data.py' assembles endpoint and timeline data from a bunch of matches.

+The timeline files contain the following fields:
 ```
 1. gameId - unique match id
 2. gameDuration - length of the match in epoch time (~60,000 units are equal to one minute)